argonne-lcf/user-guides/docs/ai-testbed/sambanova_gen2/not_published/running-bert-large-on-sn30.md

 ## Pretraining in Data Parallel Mode

-**Note**: for the sake of the tutorial, we have precompiled the model and lowered the number of train steps to reduce the execution time.
+**Note**: For the sake of the tutorial, we have precompiled the model and lowered the number of train steps to reduce the execution time.

-1. Create a folder for pretraining in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-pretrain-job-LBS1024.sh` to it.
+1. Create a folder for pretraining in your home directory, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-pretrain-job-LBS1024.sh` to it.
 Then, go to that folder.
 Example:

    ```bash
    cd $HOME